fleetdm/fleet/handbook/company/product-groups.md

 - Bring 1 key engineer who has been helping out with the user story, when possible and helpful.
 - Read Fleet's [best practices for meetings](https://fleetdm.com/handbook/company/communications#meetings).

-### Weekly bug review

-QA has weekly check-in with product to go over the inbox items.
-QA is responsible for proposing “not a bug”, closing due to lack of response (with a nice message), or raising other relevant questions.
-All requires product agreement

-QA may also propose that a reported bug is not actually a bug.
-A bug is defined as “behavior that is not according to spec or implied by spec.”
-If agreed that it is not a bug, then it's assigned to the relevant product manager to determine its priority.

 ### Group weeklies

 A chance for deeper, synchronous discussion on topics relevant across product groups like “Frontend weekly”, “Backend weekly”, etc.